ebethliz/ebethliz/README.md

 😄 Pronouns: she/her

+⚡ Fun fact (Personal): I love to express myself through movement, was in Chinese Dance and Gymasntics in my formative years.

-⚡ Fun fact: I possess a Registered Behavior Technician Qualification from Autism Partnership Foundation, USA.
+⚡ Fun fact (Professional): I possess a Registered Behavior Technician Qualification from Autism Partnership Foundation, USA.

 “The Registered Behavior Technician (RBT®) is an internationally recognized paraprofessional certification in behavior analysis.
 RBTs assist in areas such as delivering direct behavior-analytic services, aiding in implementing behavior plans which are developed by the Board Certified Behavior Analyst (BCBA®) or Board Certified Assistant Behavior Analyst ® (BCaBA ®), and collecting data.”